TomShacham/http4r/README.md

     - do some basic auth or cookie thing

 ---
+- request takes an into string thing rather than Uri
+- client convenient method of get post etc
 - build pipeline
 - do not rely on nightly otherwise clients have to use it too
 - core api